Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: The model and its partition function (Gardner volume)

 The partition function of a perceptron learning a set of patterns $\boldsymbol{\xi}^\mu$ ($\mu = 1, \dots, P=\alpha N$) having label $y^\mu = \pm 1$ with margin $\kappa$ optimizing a generic loss $\ell$ is

 where we have denoted by

 the stability of pattern $\boldsymbol{\xi}^\mu$ for the given set of weights $\boldsymbol{w}$. $d \mu(\boldsymbol{w})$ is a generic measure over the weights.
 In the paper it has been considered the case of spherical (i.e. $\sum_{i=1}^{N} w_i^2 = N$) and binary (i.e. $w_i = \pm 1$) weights.
-Here we will present in detail the computations for the spherical case only; for the corresponding derivations of the binary case we refer to~\cite{relu_locent,baldassi2021unveiling} where the same computations have already been presented in the case $\kappa=0$ (the generalization to $\kappa \ne 0$ is straightforward).
+To lighten the discussion, we will present in detail the computations for the spherical case only.
+For the corresponding derivations of the binary case we refer to~\cite{relu_locent,baldassi2021unveiling} where the same computations have already been presented.
+Notice that in~\cite{baldassi2021unveiling} only the organization of solutions of the problem with margin $\kappa = 0$ has been analyzed.
+In this paper we present results valid also for $\kappa < 0$, and we get phenomenologies similar to the $\kappa=0$ case.
+Indeed, differently from the continuous-weight model, the model remains always non-convex even when the margin is positive.

 We consider the case of random i.i.d.
 Gaussian patterns and $\pm 1$ labels with equal probability.
 In this case all the labels $y^\mu$ can be considered all to be 1, since they can reabsorbed in the patterns using the Gauge transformation $\xi^\mu \to y^\mu \xi^\mu$.